fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricNodeTransition.md

 Accept wildcard characters: False
 ```

 ### -NodeName
-This is the name of the Service Fabric node to target with this cmdlet.
-A list of the Service Fabric nodes in your cluster can be found by invoking **Get-ServiceFabricNode**.
+Specifies the name of the Service Fabric node that this cmdlet starts or stops.
+To obtain Service Fabric nodes in your cluster, run the [Get-ServiceFabricNode](./Get-ServiceFabricNode.md) cmdlet.

 ```yaml
 Type: String